Jacob City Horse Tram

 (Note in the above summary of the Hidden Treasure mine, there is no mention of a horse tram.)

-As an indication that the mines of Dry Canyon were more of a boom like so many other districts of the West, and would not have supported even a horse tram, the following is from the June 11, 1885 issue of the Salt Lake Herald newspaper.
+By the mid 1880s, the ore had run out.
+An indication that the mines of Dry Canyon were a boom like so many other districts of the West, the following is from the June 11, 1885 issue of the Salt Lake Herald newspaper.

 In Dry Canyon.